o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-intro.md

 ---
-description: ' Use the Open and &AWS; Console or Permissions and &cloud; menus in &ly-editor; to work with &cloud;. '
+description: ' Use the Open and AWS Console or Permissions and Cloud Canvas menus in Lumberyard Editor to work with Cloud Canvas. '
-title: '&cloud; Tools in &ly-editor;'
+title: 'Cloud Canvas Tools in Lumberyard Editor'
 ---
 # Cloud Canvas Tools in Lumberyard Editor {#cloud-canvas-ui-intro}